Exam Schedule for GRE

 GRE Exam Schedule

-The test takers should not only give their best while preparing for GRE, but they should also choose the dates properly by registering in advance.
-Let us consider the following aspects about GRE exam schedule:
+The test takers should not only give their best while preparing for the test, but they should also choose the dates properly by registering in advance.
+Let us consider the following aspects about the exam schedule:

-- The computer-based Revised General Tests are offered on various dates within a year and the students should choose a GRE exam schedule keeping in mind the score mailing report norms of the schools in which they have applied for admission.
+- The computer-based Revised General Tests are offered on various dates within a year and the students should choose a schedule for GRE keeping in mind the score mailing report norms of the schools in which they have applied for admission.

-- The registration process should be completed in advance so as to chart an appropriate GRE exam schedule.
+- The registration process should be completed in advance so as to chart an appropriate plan for the exam.

 - For the paper-based tests, all centers are not available on the test dates that are available for GRE aspirants.

-- The test takers should select a GRE exam schedule that will allow them to prepare in a well planned and effective manner.
+- The test takers should select a routine that will allow them to prepare in a well planned and effective manner.

 - In Hong Kong, Mainland China, Korea and Taiwan, the computer-based tests are available one to three times each month.

-The GRE aspirants can also take the subject tests to consolidate their position among the competitors.
+The test aspirants can also take the subject tests to consolidate their position among the competitors.
 These tests are offered in eight disciplines.
-The GRE exam schedule for the upcoming subject tests are as follows:
+It is for the upcoming subject tests are as follows:

 - For subject tests in United States and Puerto Rico, the exams will be held on April 21, 2012 and the registration formalities for exam should be completed by March 16, 2012.
 However, the students can register late by paying $25 as late fee.